UPNAdrone/JavaFAWT/documentation/private/docs/tutorials.md

 ##  SERVER
-1. Enter the “/software/serverCode” folder.
+1. Enter the “/software/serverCode/target” folder.

-2. Execute the .jar file called “serverCode.jar”.
+2. Execute the .jar file called "serverCode-1.0-SNAPSHOT.jar”.
+You may need to do it through the terminal.

 3. A window called FAN CONNECTION will open.
 There you will see your server ip and your server port (comment1).
 Below, is a list where the connected clients will show up.
 When a client successfully connects to the server, it will appear on the list.